SixArm/pandoc-from-markdown-to-pdf/fonts/README.md

 # Fonts

-## Font families: Bitstream Vera and Source Pro
+## Font families: Bitstream Vera and Adobe Source Pro

 This script repository has two font families, and you can use these, or choose your own fonts.